jmdaemon/shortpath/README.md

     - Shortpath aliases have higher priority than environment variables
     - All shortpath aliases are folded exhaustively

-- Shortpaths config isn't sanitized before it is used.
+- Shortpaths config isn't sanitized before it is used in `expand_shortpath` and `fold_shortpath`.
     - The config file strings aren't checked for correctness before they are used, thereby allowing for more undefined behavior at runtime.

-- `expand_shortpath`, `fold_shortpath` are not fallible, which means
-    that if there's a bad shortpath, then various bugs *could* occur.
-    This isn't so bad but it would be nice to have more readable errors, in case it was either able not to read the path, or if the path was not valid.
-    -
 - Leverage rustdoc to document library, and provide examples in `examples`
 - Create `powershell` exporter.
-- Write more unit tests, preferably after the builder api is finished.
+- Write more unit tests.

 Things that are nice to have but are not necessary: